nakedgc/go/README.md

 This project aims to provide a drop-in replacement for the standard 'go' executable.

 	[23:01] <johto> there are several ways of enforcing that people don't go out naked in public.
 Go's way is makign sure everyone showers clothed.
 I prefer the world where I can choose to shower naked, so long as I put something on before I leave my front door

-In it's current state, we just suppress "unused variables" errors when the flag `-Wno-error` is passed.
+We currently turn errors about unused variables and unused packages into warnings when the flag `-Wno-error` is passed.

 Example:

 	go build -Wno-error hello.go

 **TODO**:
-  - Documentation
+  - Documentation in `go --help`
   - Complete list of all irritating errors that can be turned into warnings (currently only unused variables)
-  - Turn the errors in warnings when asked
-  - Cleaner code (i.e. create Yywarning function)
-  - Perhaps a little testing?
+  - Repo with some code that should compile with ngc

 <br/>
 <br/>